geneial/geneial/README.md

 ####1.2.2 Debug vs. Release

 By default the Debug version is build which is build without compiler optimization.
-While the Debug version is convenient for debugging and testing, it is approximately 10 times slower.
+While the Debug version is convenient for debugging and testing, it is **approximately 10-14 times slower**.
 In order to build the Release version (Optimization level 3) execute

     cmake -D CMAKE_BUILD_TYPE=Release ../src